ziqi-zhang/TAOISM/README.md

 ##  6. <a name='Disclaimer'></a>Disclaimer
 DO NOT USE THIS SOFTWARE TO SECURE ANY REAL-WORLD DATA OR COMPUTATION!

-This software is a proof-of-concept meant for performance testing of the Goten framework ONLY.
+This software is a proof-of-concept meant for performance testing of the TAOISM framework ONLY.
 It is full of security vulnerabilities that facilitate testing, debugging and performance measurements.
 In any real-world deployment, these vulnerabilities can be easily exploited to leak all user inputs.

 Some parts that have a negligble impact on performance but that are required for a real-world deployment are not currently implemented (e.g., setting up a secure communication channel with a remote client and producing verifiable attestations).